Home

 Click on the title for more information from Powell's Books or another online source, or if you're outside the U.S., try The Book Depository.

-Jeffrey Archer, Only Time Will Tell (2011), about a working-class boy in Bristol of uncertain parentage whose life changes when he gets the chance to go to an exclusive school; #1 in the Clifton Chronicles series.
+Jeffrey Archer, Only Time Will Tell (2011), about a Bristol working-class boy of uncertain parentage whose life changes when he gets the chance to go to an exclusive school; #1 in the Clifton Chronicles series.
 Review

 Anne Baker, Through Rose-Coloured Glasses (2009), about a young woman who impulsively marries a man she meets at the horse races and discovers, too late, that betting on horses is not his only risky activity.